radius-project/radius/docs/content/contributing/architecture/index.md

 The Radius API is responsible for communicating changes in status and failures via the appropriate channel for the hosting platform:

 - Azure: Radius API implements the ARM-RPC protocol in accordance with ARM's strong consistency semantics
-- Kubernetes: Radius API implements validation using webhooks, communciates changes in status using events and the CRD status field
+- Kubernetes: Radius API implements validation using webhooks, communicates changes in status using events and the CRD status field

 {{% alert title="🚧 Under Construction 🚧" color="info" %}}
 Currently in Azure we implement this with a Custom Resource Provider.
 This is a feature for public extensibility of the ARM control plane and comes with some limitiations.